ArVdC/TimeManager/README.md

 Worlds list is actualized and timers are synchronized on each server startup and reload.

-Time and speed can be modified or synchronized with in-game commands or reloading after manually changes.
+Time and speed can be modified with in-game commands or reloading after manually changes.

 Sleep can be authorized, forbidden or linked with some other worlds.

+A specific time offset can be defined for each player.

 TimeManager can schedule commands that run at a time specified in the cmds.yml file.
 Scheduled commands can use the placeholders described below, with the exception of {tm_player}.